zhangxiany-tamu/SAEnet/README.md

 The package supports both cross-validation (with "lambda.min" or "lambda.1se" options) and BIC for model selection, allowing users to choose between prediction accuracy and model parsimony.

-### Performance Benefits of Using Structure

-The key advantages of incorporating structural information include:

-1. **Improved variable selection**: By sharing information across related variables, the structure-based approaches typically select more relevant variables
-2. **Better prediction accuracy**: Structure-informed models often achieve lower prediction error
-3. **More stable coefficient estimates**: Especially in high-dimensional settings, structure can stabilize the estimation procedure

-These benefits are particularly pronounced when:
-- The true model has group or pathway structure (common in genomics, neuroimaging, etc.)
-- The signal-to-noise ratio is moderate to low
-- The sample size is limited relative to the number of predictors

 ## Citation

 If you use SAEnet in your research, please cite: